The Tengwar Elven Alphabet: Writing of Middle-earth

 • Two points: represent the letter u o o, depending on the mode.

-Whether you're a fan of Tolkien's work or simply fascinated by linguistics, learning Tengwar can be both a fun and challenging activity.
-Because of the complexity of its system and the many adaptations that exist for different languages, the writing possibilities are virtually limitless.
+This flexibility allows you to write in Tengwar in a grammatically correct way regardless of the language you choose.
+The Tengwar Elvish alphabet is a masterpiece of linguistics within the fantasy universe created by Tolkien.
+Beyond its aesthetic beauty, it offers a rich and detailed structure for representing sounds in languages as varied as Quenya, Sindarin, and even real languages like Spanish.
+If you are a fan of Tolkien’s work or simply fascinated by linguistics, learning Tengwar can be both a fun and challenging activity.
+Due to the complexity of its system and the multiple adaptations that exist for different languages, the writing possibilities are virtually limitless.
 Whether you want to write your name, a meaningful phrase, or an entire text, Tengwar offers a flexible and harmonious method for doing so.